hawk-sf/active_directory/README.md

         "userids": ["jsmith"]
     }

-Accepts either a `JSON` payload, in the format above, or a standard paramater payload. `userids` is required.
+Accepts either a `JSON` payload, in the format above, or standard form data. `userids` is required.
 Replaces current users with the new list.
 Succesful responses will return `{"result": true}`.
 Non `200` responses will contain an `error` attribute.
 Will return `404` if group doesn't already exist.

 ## `DELETE /groups/<group name>` ##
 Succesful responses will return `{"result": true}`.
 Non `200` responses will contain an `error` attribute.
 Will return `404` if group doesn't already exist.